ThomasRoca/Data-training-Columbia-Science-Po-2018/README.md

-# Data ecosystem in the 21st century
+# Data access in the 21st century
 **May the 29th 2018, Columbia Univ.
 Science-Po 2018**
 *Thomas Roca, PhD, Data Strategist Microsoft*